neevek/Paginize/README.md

 ####<a name="header4"></a> 4.
 Argument passing between pages

+Passing arguments between pages is easy.
-`onShow()` and `onShown()` take an object as argument, which is passed from the `show()` method call. `onUncover()` and `onUncovered()` take an object argument as well, which is passed from the top page by calling `setReturnData()` before it is popped from the page stack.
-This is all that Paginize offers for argument passing between pages.
-But, you are not limited to that, and I recommend against using `show()` to pass arguments(hmmm, the mechanism exists for historical reasons).
-I recommend simply put methods like `setArgumentXYZ` in the destination page, call these methods to pass arguments to the page, (you can even pass a callback to the destination page, which in some cases may be very useful), this is more intuitive.
+For navigating to a new page, simply put methods like `setArgumentXYZ` in the destination page, call these methods to pass arguments to the page, better if **this** is returned from those `setArgumentXYZ` methods so setting multiple arguments can be *chained*. (you can even pass a callback to the destination page, which in some cases may be very useful), this is more intuitive.
 And if you stick to a certain pattern or naming convention, code will be more manageable with this approach.
+For navigating back from a page, `onUncover()` and `onUncovered()` can be used to receive arguments from the popped page, these two methods take an object as argument, which is passed from the top page set with `setReturnData()` before it is popped from the page stack.

 ####<a name="header5"></a> 5.
 Proguard rules